fieldtrip/website/workshop/cuttingeegx.md

 Alongside the [CuttingEEG X](https://cuttingeegx.org) conference we will be organizing some local workshops in the morning.

-- Who: Konstantinos Tsilimparis, Robert Oostenveld
+- Who: Konstantinos Tsilimparis, Robert Oostenveld.
+Jan-Mathijs Schoffelen
 - When: 31 October 2024
 - Where: Nijmegen
 - See <https://cuttingeegx.org/registration/#Nijmegen> for more details

 ## The tutorial

 We will run a tutorial on [preprocessing and coregistration of SQUID-based and OPM-based data](/workshop/cuttingeegx/squids_vs_opms).
-We will explore the differences in data analysis between the two systems.
+We will explore the differences in data analysis between the two MEG systems.

 ## Getting started with the hands-on session